monash-human-power/raspicam/README.md

 ## Important-changes log
   - Added `requirements.txt` to work with virtualenv
+  - Code for V1.5 is in `Legacy` folder, code for V2 is in `CameraOverlay`

 ## Dependencies
 To install Pillow (PIL fork), RPi.GPIO, paho-mqtt on Raspberry Pi: **haven't tested on fresh Raspberry Pi**